Gianlush/Workspace_Ethical_Hacking/utils/notes.md

   ```bash
   ssh -L 9090:localhost:8080 remote_user@host.htb
   ```
   then visiting `localhost:9090` you can access the service on host.htb:8080 (might need to add domain to /etc/hosts).
-Esempio: [exploit.](../hack_the_box/htb_machines/sightless/writeup.md)
+Example: [exploit.](../hack_the_box/htb_machines/sightless/writeup.md)

 - CHISEL: when you dont have ssh but a simple remote shell